As explained in Chapter Six of Rethink Your Position, tight quadriceps muscles pull the kneecaps deeper into the knee joint. OUCH!

 Grab a chair—an armless chair, a low stool, or something like a piano bench works best—and follow this video for instructions!

 You can give your knees some BIG LOVE and pair this with our other low-load exercises.
 Some moves to check out are the Patella Release, Patella Centering, Iliacus Release and Psoas Release.
-Grab a copy of Move Your DNA from the library, or check out my video course Whole Body Biomechanics: Feet, Knees, and Hips to get instruction in all of these moves.
+Grab a copy of Move Your DNA from the library, or check out my video course Nutritious Movement Improvement to get instruction in all of these moves.

-VSM members, you can find an entire class featuring this move in the virtual studio later this month.
+VSM members, you can find an entire class featuring this move in the virtual studio, called "No-Load Lunge" in the Quickie Classes section.
 Not a VSM member?
 Find more details here.